laravel/docs/upgrade.md

     public function shouldReport(Throwable $exception);
     public function render($request, Throwable $exception);
     public function renderForConsole($output, Throwable $exception);

+Additionally, any `failed` methods implemented on queued jobs should accept instances of `Throwable` instead of `Exception` instances.

 Next, please update your `session` configuration file's `secure` option to have a fallback value of `null`: